PLY LINED CONTAINERS

 3. Timber ply boards are nailed to the frame over the insulating material

 4. The edges are finished off with beading to ensure no gaps are left

 Choosing your ply lined containerContainers Direct have range of already lined containers in stock, but we can line and insulate any size container in our workshops if you can't find one specific to your requirements amongst current availability.
-For some examples take a look at our 10ft and 20ft ply lined containers.
+For example take a look at this 20ft ply lined container.

 Cost of supplying and fitting ply lining to containers

-- 9mm Redwood finish - for a more attractive finish
+- 9mm Redwood finish - for an attractive finish

-- 12mm Redwood finish - combines the extra thickness with an aesthetically pleasing look
+- 12mm Redwood finish - extra thickness with an aesthetically pleasing look

 - 10ft - from £650